| 1984 |

 Planning for SEE began.
 Initial funding came through the Community Services Block Grant Program.
 The original space for the center at 324 Commercial Street in Manchester's Millyard was donated by local scientist and entrepreneur, Dean Kamen.
-SEE is a component program of Southern New Hampshire Services, Inc. a 501(c)3, private non-profit human services agency.
+SEE was created as a component program of Southern New Hampshire Services, Inc. a 501(c)3, private non-profit human services agency.
+Douglas Heuser was the founding executive director and first employee.

 |